iXce/make_webpage/README.md

 Currently supported objects
 ===========================
 - Images, as either MATLAB matrices or on-disk paths
-- Thumbnails & lightbox popups for images
+- Thumbnails & lightbox popups for images, or as galleries
 - Videos, as on-disk paths
 - Text
 - Heatmaps